 I like to round up any empty bins, baskets, and boxes that are lying around and fill them with the clutter and stuff junking up my space.

-By starting with this step you not only enjoy a quick success, you’ll also be able to focus more clearly on the project at hand because you aren’t staring at piles of clutter.
+By starting with this step you not only enjoy a quick success, you’re able to focus more clearly on the project at hand because you aren’t staring at piles of clutter.
 It’s also calming and refreshing to see open space when you look at the area you’re organizing!

 This is a quick step.
 Packing up the clutter in your space shouldn’t take more than 10-30 minutes!